kristinadvorska97/BT-FakeProfiles_Detection/README.md

 # BT-FakeProfiles_Detection

-Python application used in Bachelor Thesis - Analysis of social networks creation and properties (Comenius University FMPH - 2019).
+Python application aimed at analysis of social networks creation and properties (Comenius University FMPH - 2019).

 ### DataOfInstagram.py
 Personal Instagram scrapper used for data collection from Instagram.
 Program collects users from Instagram profile and saves them to JSON file.